v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     **Dynamic distribution list** tab.
 In the **Groups** window, select the **Distribution list** tab.

-2. Select the circle to the left of the **Sales Department** distribution list and then select **Upgrade distribution group** in the menu bar.
+2. Select the check box to the left of the **Sales Department** distribution list and then select **Upgrade distribution group** in the menu bar.

 3. A **Ready to upgrade** pop up window will appear.
 Select the **Upgrade**